-Avoid clothing sporting religious or military symbols, swear words, national flags and any words or symbols written in a language you cannot translate.
+Avoid clothing with sporting, religious, or military symbols, swear words, national flags, and any words or symbols written in a language you cannot translate.
 There’s no need to unintentionally spark an emotional debate while on vacation.
 It’s also not a bad idea to leave religious jewelry, even cross necklaces, at home.
 If you must, wear them under your clothes so they’re not visible to anyone.

-Unless loud colors or bold patterns are the norm in your destination, consider sticking with conservative hues like navy, blue, tan and gray.
+Unless loud colors or bold patterns are the norm in your destination, consider sticking with conservative hues like navy, blue, tan, gray, and you can’t ever go wrong with classic black.
 Look put together, opting for classic, well-fitting clothing.
 You want to blend in, not draw unwanted attention to yourself (and nothing does that better than a neon green tank top).

-In the Western world, we may wear black to wakes and funerals, but in parts of Asia, white is the funereal color — good to keep in mind on the off chance you may be mourning someone’s passing while on holiday.
+In the Western world, we may wear black to wakes and funerals, but in parts of Asia, white is the funeral color—good to keep in mind on the off chance you may be mourning someone’s passing while on holiday.
 Meanwhile, stay away from wearing black or blue in central Africa; these are the favorite colors of large, biting tsetse flies.

 Jeans are increasingly popular around the world, so they don’t scream “Tourist!” the way they used to.
 That said, they should fit well and be wrinkle-free.
 It’s even better if you opt for black or dark blue jeans.
 Baggy or ripped jeans are frowned upon in some cultures, and they may look disrespectful if you wear them into churches, mosques or other holy sites.